FBEZ/workshop-esp-idf/content/workshops/esp-idf-basic/assignment-3-2/index.md

 showAuthor: false
 ---

-In this assignment, you will read the humidity and temperature values from the on-board sensor.
+In this assignment, you will read the temperature values from the on-board sensor OR the on-chip sensor depending on your board.

-For this assignment, you have to
+__On board sensor__

 1. Find the part number of the sensor on your board
 2. Find the code for driving the sensor
-3. Read temperature and humidity from the sensor and output it on the serial port with `printf`.
+3. Read temperature from the sensor and output it on the serial port with `printf`.

 {{< alert icon="lightbulb" iconColor="#179299"  cardColor="#9cccce">}}
 It is not asked to develop the driver, focus on the fastest way to solve the problem and what the previous lecture was about.
 {{< /alert >}}

+__On chip sensor__

+1. Find the sensor api reference page
+2. Find how to include, initialize and configure the sensor
+3. Read temperature from the sensor and output it on the serial port with `printf`.

 ### Hint

 <details>
-<summary>Show hint</summary>
+<summary>Show hint on board sensor</summary>

-* The address can be found on the [EVK GitHub page](https://github.com/esp-rs/esp-rust-board).
+* The sensor I2C address can be found on the [EVK GitHub page](https://github.com/esp-rs/esp-rust-board).
 * To install a dependency, open an ESP-IDF terminal:<br>

   ```console